learn-co-curriculum/sql-update-delete-lab/README.md

 Pass the few specs by writing your SQL statements in `lib/update.sql` and `lib/delete.sql`.
 The data you'll see in the `lib/insert.sql` should be familiar from the last lab.

-<a href='https://learn.co/lessons/sql-update-delete-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-update-delete-lab' title='SQL Update and Delete Lab'>SQL Update and Delete Lab</a> on Learn.co and start learning to code for free.</p>